-Net income (loss) attributable to policyholder returns comprises amounts deducted from policyholders to cover policyholder tax charges, other liabilities and recoveries of tax from HMRC.
+Net income (loss) attributable to policyholder returns comprises amounts deducted from policyholders to cover policyholder tax charges, other liabilities, and recoveries of tax from HMRC.
 This figure is significantly impacted by the investment performance of the unit-linked assets.
-The positive figure for policyholder taxation in 2022 reflects the reserve held of tax charges previously taken from policyholders, where tax is no longer expected to be due based on market movements.
+The positive figure for policyholder taxation in 2022 reflects the reserve held of tax charges previously taken from policyholders, where tax was no longer expected to be due based on market movements up to 30 September 2022.
+This changes to a negative figure based on market movements up to 30 September 2023, representing tax charges taken from policyholders to pay expected future tax liabilities.